bsu-cs315/P1---projectile-launch/README.md

 # Project Report

  ## Reflection
   It has been very nice to change between scenes with few lines of code.
 I felt it hard to do overall.
 I need to improve the fluency in it.
+I was stuck at a point during the scenes but then the video which helped me much faster.
+I am also excited for the next project.
+2D physics is really fun and I hope the rest of the projects are fun and also easy.
+Github once helped me to get back my project when my laptop ran into a problem and yes, It was a nice simple project to work on
  ## Self-Evaluation